Adbri

 Adbri, formerly Adelaide Brighton Cement, is an Australian manufacturer of cement, lime and dry blended products.

+Overview

 Adbri operates manufacturing and distribution facilities in South Australia, the Northern Territory, and New South Wales.
 Associated brands and companies include Cockburn Cement, Sunstate Cement, Northern Cement, Independent Cement & Lime, and Building Product Supplies.
 The company's Geelong Cement works, at Fyansford, was closed in 2001.

-The company is listed on the Australian Securities Exchange.
+The company delisted from the Australian Securities Exchange in 2024 following CRH becoming a majority shareholder in the company.